 I reckon that part of the problem with this concert was on my side: I don’t enjoy traditional lectures that are statical, rigid and without live audience engagement.
 I’d rather read an article about the subject.
 So if I go to a show I expect a real performance with a brilliant lecturer.
 Unfortunately this was not the case of this concert.
 The music was interrupted constantly by bits of information about Handel’s times delivered by Lars Tharp like if he was trying to get an Olivier award nomination: very theatrically and boring.

-In order to properly planning my London concerts diary I used to keep a combination of present-season calendar with booked events and future season spreadsheet.
+Update: Southbank Centre and Wigmore Hall 2019/2020 seasons added In order to properly planning my London concerts diary I used to keep a combination of present-season calendar with booked events and future season spreadsheet.
 As the data geek I am I have moved forward from manually collecting the event information to automatically extracting the data from concert venues websites.
-In case it could be useful for anyone else I am publishing a calendar file with all the concerts: You can import the file from
+In case it could be useful for anyone else I am publishing a calendar file with all the concerts:

 Ok, Proms 2018 were announced at 7am.
 Let see what we god (spoiler: MEH) Prom 1: First Night of the Proms BBCSO with Oramo doing… The Planets????
 Seriously????
 One more time?
 Damn.
 So British.
 Of course also some RVW and a new work by a british female composer.
 All the cliches to be politically correct.
 Prom 2: Mozart, Ravel and Fauré RPO with Francesco Piemontesi conducted by Alain Altinoglu.
 This is nice because we got the full Daphnis and Chloe with the full chorus singing MMMmmmMmmMm.